There are a number of programs written which are connected with Stickies, and are provided here as something which you may

 SSIT

 SSIT is the "Stickies Selective Import Tool".
-It can help you recover Stickies data from a backup, or if you've lost stickies.
+It can help you recover Stickies data from a backup, or if you've lost notes.

 You can choose which action is performed when you double-click a tag in the Options.